 - Day/Night Operator.
-Day/night operators may use the instrument at any time and will be authorized by the SRNML Director to have a key to the instrument room.
-Operators in this category will be expected to be familiar enough with the operation of the instrument to trouble shoot minor problems, such as blown out filaments, and moreover, they will have demonstrated to the satisfaction of the SRNML Director that they can be trusted with the responsibility of operating the instrument without supervision.
+Day/night operators may use the instrument at any time and will be authorized by SRNML personnel to have a key to the instrument room.
+Operators in this category will be expected to be familiar enough with the operation of the instrument to trouble shoot minor problems, such as blown out filaments, and moreover, they will have demonstrated to the satisfaction of SRNML personnel that they can be trusted with the responsibility of operating the instrument without supervision.

-Instrument operators will be assigned to one of the above categories for each instrument by the SRNML Director on the basis of his/her experience and demonstrated ability to operate the instrument.
-The SRNML Director may designate one or more SRNML technicians or members of the faculty to test and recommend certification of potential operators.
-A list of the names of the qualified operators will be posted in the SRNML.
+Instrument operators will be assigned to one of the above categories for each instrument by the SRNML Director and Research Associates on the basis of their experience and demonstrated ability to operate the instrument.

-In order to train new operators in the use of the instruments and other facilities of the SRNML, the SRNML staff and its associated faculty will offer instruction and training of various types that are designed to meet the varied needs of potential users of the SRNML.
-All training courses must be approved by the SRNML Director.
+In order to train new operators in the use of the instruments and other facilities of the SRNML, the SRNML personnel and associated faculty will offer instruction and training of various types that are designed to meet the varied needs of potential users of the SRNML.
 The types of instruction will include (but will not be limited to) the following:

-- Short courses in specimen preparation.
-This training will be provided to faculty, postdoctoral researchers, technicians and graduate students who wish to learn specific aspects of specimen preparation that are related to their research programs.
+- Short courses in specimen preparation or data analysis.
+This training will be provided to faculty, postdoctoral researchers, technicians and graduate students who wish to learn specific aspects of specimen preparation or data analysis that are related to their research programs.
 Training will be offered by SRNML technicians on a request basis.